Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

 # Bluedot Point SDK

 The Bluedot Point SDK combines low-energy Geolines™, Geofencing and proximity-Beacon capabilities to provide 'always-on' location awareness in indoor and outdoor scenarios on iOS and Android devices.
+With the release of v1.6, a device can be notified when a device has exited from a Geofence or from the range of a beacon and provide the dwell time.

 By integrating the simple Bluedot API, your apps will benefit from accurate location awareness (up to the maximum achievable precision of GPS), while substantially reducing battery consumption compared to Core Location and other standard SDK methods.